dejaq/prototype/broker/cmd/base/README.md

 ```

 ## Simple test
-Start a broker, set of consumers and producers.It will stop after all messages are consumed (so the entire flow is working, including deleting the messages).
+Start a broker, set of consumers and producers.
+It will stop after all messages are consumed (so the entire flow is working, including deleting the messages).

 ```bash
 go run main.go